-My art is heavily influenced by my surroundings and temporal sensations—things which can only be momentarily glimpsed or experienced.
-The constant state of impermanence in nature means that it leaves a fading impression, a trace of its presence.
-For me, the process of making is a way of lending physical form to these traces left behind by time— a place where materials are used to reconsider and reinvent specific memories.
+My artwork is influenced by the shifting and temporal nature of my surroundings and the traces that this passage of time leaves behind.
+Specifically, I am interested in fleeting moments and sensations which are not fully understood because they are only briefly glimpsed or experienced.
+For me, the process of making is a way of lending physical form to the traces left behind by time— a place where materials are used to reconsider and reinvent specific memories.

 In my practice, I explore these ephemeral qualities through pieces which remove the boundaries between painting, drawing, and sculpture in order to offer different perspectives on an experience.
 I consider each artwork to be a small piece of a memory, which builds upon and questions the viewpoints offered by the previous artworks that I have created.